AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 1. Determine if you can view the schema in the **Docs** section of your GraphQL client.
 Refer to your GraphQL client's documentation to learn how to access the schema.

     If you can view the schema, proceed to the next section.
 If you cannot view the schema, go back and check your mesh's sources.
 You can use the [`aio api-mesh:update`](command-reference.md#aio-api-meshupdate) command to update your mesh with the correct information.

+    If you cannot view the schema.
+Open a web browser and determine if you have access to the Adobe Commerce sample storefront: [https://venia.magento.com](https://venia.magento.com).

 ## Run a query